 Dr. Gaetano has authored numerous scholarly articles on percussion literature and pedagogy for various national and international journals including The Instrumentalist; Band World; Woodwind, Brass and Percussion; NACWPI Journal; Percussionist; Percussive Notes; Percussion News; and Percussive Notes Research Edition.
 He is a past president of the North Carolina chapter of the Percussive Arts Society, and sits on the International Composition Contest Committee of PAS.
-He also is an associate editor of the North Carolina Music Educator and edits the percussion column.
+He also served as an associate editor of the North Carolina Music Educator where he edited the percussion column.

 Gaetano was recipient of the James Dooley Excellence in Teaching Award in 2005, the University Scholar Award in 2008, and the University Creative Research Grant in 2010.
 In 2011 he returned to his alma mater, the Crane School of Music in Potsdam New York, to perform as a Distinguished Alumni.